abirvalarg/lua-ini/README.md

 # Build
 Use `makefile` to build lib for Windows.
 Makefile for Linux will be later.
 For mac...
-May be later.
+Do it your self if you need it.

 ## Configs
 Some settings are located in file `/ini-cfg.h`.
 There defined some macroses and array of strings.